codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 max-width="50%"
 %}

 If you use Bitbucket the following permissions window will appear instead.
-Click the button labeled *grant access* to continue.
+Click the button labeled *Grant access* to continue.

 {% include